simply-leon/simplistic.sites/README.md

 # simplistic.site
 An repository containing some really useful, simple, and free sites to use.

+I'm the original creator of this project, I'd gotten locked out of my previous account/original repository.
+This fork is the updated one that *hopefully* gets updates now and then.

 ### What exactly does this contain?
 This repository contains free to use sites that get their purpose done.
 For example, if you go to `imgur.com`.
 You'll probably upload or find some pictures.
 But the site asks you to login, make your own, etc. Even if you don't want to do that.